Lesson 3: p5.js Serial In

 p5.js

-In 2013, Lauren McCarthy (media artist + professor at UCLA) created p5.js, which is now the officially supported JavaScript-based library for Processing and renders natively to the Canvas element.
+In 2013, Lauren McCarthy (media artist and professor at UCLA) created p5.js, which is now the officially supported JavaScript-based library for Processing and renders natively to the Canvas element.
 Similar to the original Processing mission, p5.js is:

 a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is free and open-source because we believe software, and the tools to learn it, should be accessible to everyone.